International Pension Planning

 Whether you need advice on transferring your pension to a SIPP or QROPS will depend on a number of factors.
 These include more obvious things, such as intended country of residence in retirement, but also include other factors that you may not have considered.

 The good news is that our advisers specialise in pension transfer advice and can guide you through which options would benefit you most.
-Transferring your personal pensions and salary related schemes into a SIPP or QROPS will usually give you a host of benefits.
+Transferring your personal pensions and salary related schemes into a SIPP (Self-Invested Personal Pension) or QROPS (Qualifying Recognised Overseas Pension Scheme) will usually give you a host of benefits.
 These include a much wider range of investments, often improved tax position, increased death benefits, plus control over how and when you take your benefits.

 There are many reasons for transferring your UK pension, but you should first seek expert advice.
 PWS Group pension advisers are fully qualified and undergo regular development training to remain abreast of current and pending legislation.